natamleao/natamleao/README.md

 * Linux user
 * Interested in algorithms, computation and problem solving
 * Passionate about mathematics
-* Curious about the fundamental principles behind things
+* Drawn to fundamental ideas and first principles
 * Currently focused on strengthening my foundations

 > I don't need to know exactly where I'm going yet.